sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_06_row_level_security/embedding_06_row_level_security.md

 ## Overview
 Duration: 5

 This QuickStart introduces you to Sigma embedding using Row-Level Security **(RLS)** to personalize / limit the data exposed to a user based on values passed to Sigma at runtime.
-This QuickStart assumes you have already taken the QuickStart [Embedding 1: Prerequisites](https://quickstarts.sigmacomputing.com/guide/embedding_3_application_embedding/index.html) so that you have a sample environment to complete the tasks in this QuickStart.
+This QuickStart assumes you have already taken the QuickStart [QuickStart: Embedding 01: Prerequisites,](https://quickstarts.sigmacomputing.com/guide/embedding_01_prerequisites/index.html?index=..%2F..index#0) so that you have a sample environment to complete the tasks in this QuickStart.

-We also recommend you take the the QuickStart [Embedding 3: Application Embedding](https://quickstarts.sigmacomputing.com/guide/embedding_3_application_embedding/index.html?index=..%2F..index#0) as we will build on that content.
+We also recommend you take the the [QuickStart: Embedding 03: Secure Access,](https://quickstarts.sigmacomputing.com/guide/embedding_03_secure_access/index.html?index=..%2F..index#0) as we will build on that content.

 **Some steps may not be shown in detail as we assume you have taken these other two QuickStarts or are familiar with Sigma workflows.**